-The septic system as waste treatment is a fairly old concept.
-B&B Pumping has been servicing the septic systems of Fort Worth, Azle, Decatur and Haslet for half a century and, while we may feel like the old dog on the block, there is much more to the story.
+The septic system as a waste treatment solution is a fairly old concept.
+B&B Pumping has been servicing the septic systems of Weathersford, Fort Worth, Azle, Decatur, and Haslet for half a century, and, while we may feel like the old dog on the block, there is much more to the story.
 Back in ancient times, rivers provided a means to remove sewage from a settlement, but we all know now that dumping raw sewage into the water is not the best thing to do.
 Fast forward a bit and people started using holding areas for sewage, things like septic ponds and cisterns.
 These were primarily to make fertilizer and not for any type of water treatment.
 The beginnings of the anaerobic septic system happened much by accident.
 A guy in France ran pipes from his home into a concrete vault and basically forgot about it for ten years.
 One day as he was walking his property, he stumbled upon a note, dated ten years before that said, “Don’t forget to check the concrete vault”.
 Embarrassed, he hurried to the vault and lifted the lid.
 What he saw would change the face of how we handle the stuff that comes down the pipes.
-He could not believe what he was seeing –the waste was almost gone!
+He could not believe what he was seeing – the waste was almost gone!
 Well this Frenchman knew he was onto something and did what every good accidental innovator would do, applied for a patent!

 It’s a Revolution!